martinpickering64/martinpickering.com/content/posts/project-roundhouse/post-two.md

 tallest, central roof supports.

 {{<figure src="../before-work-started.jpg"
 caption="This is what the quarry site looked like prior to the Roundhouse Project.
-The photo is taken from alomost the same position as the first photo on this page.">}}
+The photo is taken from almost the same position as the first photo on this page.">}}

 Finally, we were given one piece of disappointing news.
 The Project has been delayed.
 This is because final planning permission from CWAC has not yet arrived.
 Until it does, no further